manez/conference/readme.txt

   to nodes, it is incompatible to modules that serve a node access mechanism, like:

-    * node privacy byrole
+    * node privacy by role
     * simple access
     * taxonomy access
     * ...

-  It is planned to remove this incompatibility in future versions by (optionnally) switching to a simplified permission access control mechanism (probably through hook_nodeapi()).
+  It is planned to remove this incompatibility in future versions by (optionally) switching to a simplified permission access control mechanism (probably through hook_nodeapi()).